r-jeffery-wall/codecademy-reddit-client/README.md

 ## Next Steps
 The next thing I would like to do with this project is to implement proper routing using [react-router](https://reactrouter.com/en/main).
 This would require a fairly extensive rebuild of the page logic and structure but it would open the door to displaying a list of posts based on a particular subreddit, greatly enhancing the functionality of the app.

+I also did not have much time to write proper tests for this App.
+I am not very experienced with writing tests for React-Redux apps.
+For my next project I would like to spend some time learning how to write effective tests and mocks in order to work with a Test Driven Development approach.